Lab 2 - Installing Istio

 Execute Istio downloader:

-curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.8.1 sh -
+curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.8.1 sh -Move to the Istio package directory:

-client to your path (Linux or macOS):export PATH=$PWD/bin:$PATH
+istioctlclient to your path (Linux or macOS):export PATH=$PWD/bin:$PATH

 # 2. Installing Istio in Minikube